leftlogic/twitter-proxy/README.md

 - Update `config.js` with the "Consumer key" and "Consumer secret"
 - Generate yourself an access token and access token secret for the app and add this to `config.js`
 - Run the app: `node server.js`

+You can now make requests to Twitter API URLs, but to `http://localhost:7890`, from your browser.

 ## License